JacobPoole/100-days-of-code/README.md

       * Tensorflow
       * Deep Learning
     * Technical Interview prep(CodeFights, LeetCode, CodePath etc)
 * Jacob Poole
+  * Goals:
+    * Continue to update Websites
+      * IEEE Foothill Website
+      * China Website
+    * Go in depth to more CS fields
+    * Learn more about web development
+    * Learn more about embedded systems and what I can program
+    * Finish a big programming project this summer
 * James Luo
  * Goals:
     * Learn Unreal
       * Do the udemy online course
       * Make a small project on my own
       * export it to either mobile or Steam

     * Make a App that can get 50 downloads
       * Create something unique
       * Use more Apple API